PierreIsCoding/sdiy/Chit_Chat/README.md

 When Chit Chat receives a clock input it randomly translates this either to gate 1 or 2, as a coin toss.
 Depending on the probability setting between 0-100% it will go more likely to one of the two gates.
 This is not only a simple but powerfull module, but the tech behind it consists completely of analog and discrete electronics.
 No software is involved !

 # Manual
+Chit Chat has two channels to work with: Channel A on the left side and channel B on the right side.

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Chit_Chat/images/Chit_Chat_Numbers.png" width="150" />

 1. Probability knobs.